geotrev/bulba/README.md

-# \<upgraded-component\>
+# \<upgraded-element\>

-`UpgradedComponent` is an accessible base class bringing modern component authoring capabilities to native web components.
+`UpgradedElement` is an accessible base class bringing modern component authoring capabilities to native web components (WCs).

-Features:
-- Encapsulated HTML and styles in shadow root
-- State management using upgraded properties
-- Lifecycle methods (including the native callbacks)
-- Zero dependencies
+It extends `HTMLElement` to give you the raw power of WCs, but with the added benefits of automatically encapsulating styles/HTML, state management via [upgraded properties](#properties), lifecycle methods, and all with zero dependencies.

 The package implements the same light-weight dom model used in [reef](https://github.com/cferdinandi/reef) (built by Chris Ferdinandi).
 The result is lightning fast render times (under a millisecond)! ⚡⚡⚡